Sharatmaharjan/Np/Labs/Lab All Units v2.md

             // Get the set of keys corresponding to the channels that are ready Set<SelectionKey> selectedKeys = selector.selectedKeys();

+            // The key contains information about:
+            // Which channel is ready
+            // What operation it’s ready for (accept, read, write, etc.)

             // Use an iterator to process each key Iterator<SelectionKey> it = selectedKeys.iterator();